 We agree with the reviewer that the term ‘ambiguous percepts’ may be more well-suited to characterize a specific subset of illusions (e.g., bistable illusions) than as a general definition for visual illusions.
 We have since amended the terminology we use to define illusions accordingly (lines XXXX):

-…illusions are conceptualized as a non-veridical perceptual experience that result from giving ample weight to prior knowledge to minimize prediction error in the face of biasing sensory evidence.
+…illusions are conceptualized as non-veridical perceptual experiences that result from giving ample weight to prior knowledge to minimize prediction error in the face of biasing sensory evidence.